You have probably found yourself here because you are interested in buying a wireless doorbell and want to know what to look out for.

 Self Powering – No need for batteries, CD Quality Sound, Multiple Chimes, Waterproof, IP Rated (Reduces Interference), Adjustable Volume, Extended Range, Multiple Transmitters, Multiple Receivers, Integrates With Smart Technology, Video Integration, Integration With Mobile Devices

-The product features do not stop there though, there are a multitude!
+The product features do not stop there though, there is a multitude!
 The options above are some of the most important ones to look out for when selecting a wireless doorbell.

 Where Is The Wireless Doorbell Going?